Language Specification

 is legal.

-• Context-Free Grammar for Jeff
+• Context-Free Grammar for Levi

 /*********************************************************************

-Grammar for Jeff programs
+Grammar for programs in the Levi language

 ********************************************************************/